jxtngx/vision-lab/README.md

 ### Weights and Biases

-If you have a [Weights and Biases](https://wandb.ai/site) account, you can override the default CSV logger and use wanbd with:
+If you have a [Weights and Biases](https://wandb.ai/site) account, you can override the default CSV logger and use wandb with:

 ```sh
 lab run demo --logger wandb